Employers with Up to 50 Employees

 For plan years beginning on or after January 2013, the maximum amount an employee may elect to contribute to health care flexible spending arrangements (FSAs) for any year is capped at $2500, subject to cost-of-living adjustments.
 Note that the limit only applies to elective employee contributions and does not extend to employer contributions.
 To learn more about FSA Contributions, as well as what is excluded from the cap, refer to this document provided by the IRS.

 - Additional Medicare Withholding on Wages

-Beginning January 1, 2013, ACA increases the employee portion of the Medicare Part A Hospital Insurance (HI) withholdings by .9% (from 1.45% to 2.35%) on employees with incomes of over $200,000 for single filers and $250,000 for married joint filers.
+Effective January 1, 2013, ACA increases the employee portion of the Medicare Part A Hospital Insurance (HI) withholdings by .9% (from 1.45% to 2.35%) on employees with incomes of over $200,000 for single filers and $250,000 for married joint filers.
 It is the employer’s obligation to withhold this additional tax, which applies only to wages in excess of these thresholds.
-The employer portion of the tax will remain unchanged at 1.45%.
+The employer portion of the tax remains unchanged at 1.45%.

 - New Medicare Assessment on Net Investment Income

 Effective January 1, 2013, a 3.8% tax will be assessed on net investment income such as taxable capital gains, dividends, rents, royalties, and interest for taxpayers with Modified Adjusted Gross Income (MAGI) over $200,000 for single filers and $250,000 for married joint filers.
 Common types of income that are not investment income are wages, unemployment compensation, operating income from a non-passive business, Social Security Benefits, alimony, tax-exempt interest, and self-employment income.

 As of January 1, 2014, individuals who are eligible for health coverage will not have to wait more than 90 days to begin coverage.
 HHS, IRS, and the Department of Labor have issued final rules on how employers should apply the 90-day rule.